PatyCu/sheriff/README.md

 ## Technologies

-Bootstrapped from za href="https://github.com/coryhouse/react-slingshot/">Cory House's React Slingshot</a>.
+Bootstrapped from <a href="https://github.com/coryhouse/react-slingshot/">Cory House's React Slingshot</a>.

 | **Tech** | **Description** |**Learn More**|
 |----------|-------|---|